kunalgrover05/arcanist-python-lint-autoformat/README.md

-# arcanist-python-autolint
+# arcanist-python-lint-autoformat
-Automatically lint your Python files using arc lint.
+Automatically format your Python files using arc lint.

 Arcanist already supports a lot of Python linters such as pep8, flake8 etc.